backpacking

 It does not seem difficult at all for the first hour or so until you reach the pool with a beautiful waterfall.

-Same Ammonoosuc River, but now in a form of a giant cascaded waterfall.
+Same Ammonoosuc River, but now in the form of a giant cascaded waterfall.

 As you gain elevation, you'll notice that trees are becoming shorter and shorter until they become dwarfs or almost disappear.